cxt98/Densefusion-transparency/README.md

 		* cup-with-waves-train
 			* meta-files
 				* all the meta files from unzipping meta-files_cup-with-waves.zip
-* Run the below command:
+* Run the following command:
 ```
 python3 tools/train.py
 ```